Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - KISS: Keep It Simple Stupid (highlights the value of writing clear, concise, and easy-to-understand code).

-- I.N.P.U.T.: Identify Necessary Parameters, Understand their Types (emphasizes the importance of defining clear input parameters and understanding their data types).
+- I.N.P.U.T.: Identify Necessary Parameters, Understand their Types (emphasises the importance of defining clear input parameters and understanding their data types).

 - T.E.S.T.: Through Extensive Scrutiny and Testing (highlights the crucial role of testing code thoroughly to ensure functionality and identify potential errors).